Roxerg/ideas.txt/README.md

 * pubtracker / crawltracker - tracks your and other participants' pub crawl process

 * Game about a post office space station

+* Building game with a nature spin - Permaculture focus, where you do not need to do much conventional maintenace, but need to form an ecosystem/food chain/etc